dresner/angular-springboot-crud/README.md

-Angular + Spring Boot CRUD
+Record Collection CRUD
 ==========================

 Music record collection CRUD for learning purposes, with:

-* TypeScript client with Angular 4
+* TypeScript client with Angular 6
 * Java server with Spring Boot 2.0.1
     * Persistence with MySQL